troydaniels/troydaniels.github.io/_posts/2017-10-10-learn-you-a-haskell-for-great-good-p2.markdown

 elementAt (x:_) 1  = x
 elementAt (x:xs) n = elementAt xs (n-1)
 {% endhighlight %}

+Similarly here, we recurse again on the tail, decreasing a counter as we go.
+When the counter reaches 1, we return the next element.

 4: Find the number of elements of a list.
 {% highlight hs startinline=true %}